-- Policy and service guidelines - Underground distribution planning, design and layout - Maintenance practices - Operations, safety and regulatory requirements - Cable design and application - Terminating underground cable - Fusing, fuse coordination, fault location, and surge protection technologies - Review of the 2017 NESC that pertains to underground systems (Part 3) and work practices (Part 4)
+- Policy and service guidelines

+- Underground distribution planning, design and layout

+- Maintenance practices

+- Operations, safety and regulatory requirements

+- Cable design and application

+- Terminating underground cable

+- Fusing and protection

+- Review of the 2017 NESC that pertains to underground systems (Part 3) and work practices (Part 4)

 Basic/Intermediate: no prerequisites; no advance preparation.
+It is highly recommended to attend this course in conjunction with the Advanced Topics in Underground Distribution course.